 - Site Assessment

-- Hydrological Monitoring & Water Budget Analysis
+- Hydrological Monitoring and Water Budget Analysis

 - Wetland Delineation

-- Invasive Species Assessment & Removal
+- Invasive Species Assessment and Removal

 - Native Vegetation Planting Plans